italiangrid/storm/release-notes/StoRM-v1.11.12.md

 This release provides fixes to some outstanding bugs and improvements:

-* fixes/adds the insert of a recall task through the REST interface (more info [here](https://github.com/italiangrid/storm/tree/develop/src/main/java/it/grid/storm/tape/recalltable/resources));
-* fixes a minor bug on the virtual filesystem returned during StoRI children creation;
-* fixes a minor bug on the storage-area resolution when moving resources through different storage-areas;
-* fixes bug that makes sanity check failing with latest GPFS versions;
-* adds a REST metadata endpoint (more info [here](https://github.com/italiangrid/storm/tree/develop/src/main/java/it/grid/storm/rest/metadata));
 * requires Java 8;
+* fixes the insertion of a file tape recall task in the [recall task management REST API][recall-task-rest-api];
+* fixes a couple of problems related to namespace and storage area resolution;
+* fixes a bug that causes sanity check failures with GPFS version >= 4.2.2;
+* adds a [REST API][metadata-rest-api] to query metadata (online/offline status, checksum, etc.) about filesystem resources managed by StoRM.
+The main client of this API is the INDIGO-Datacloud [CDMI StoRM plugin][cdmi-storm-plugin];
-* removes all the unused stuff about the dismissed storm-gridhttps-plugin.
+* removes the deprecated storm-gridhttps-plugin.

 #### Released components